-In May, 2021 there were many incidents of Arabs harming Jews and vice versa.
-It should be noted, however, that the only case in the last dozen months in which fatal shootings took place between Jews and Arabs in the Naqab was in November 2020 in Arad.
-Aryeh Schiff shot and killed car
+In May, 2021 there were many incidents of Arabs harming Jews (and vice versa).
+It should be noted, however, that the only case in the last dozen months in which fatal shootings took place between Jews and Arabs was in November 2020 in Arad.
+Aryeh Schiff shot and killed car thief Muhammad al-Trash.9 He was convicted of "manslaughter" and won public sympathy.
+The then Minister of Internal Security, Amir Ohana, stated that he was an "exemplary citizen."